Boards and Committees

 Who are PAC members?

 A PAC member is either an ESRD patient, transplant recipient, care partner, or family member of a dialysis patient.
 PAC representatives act as the voice for ESRD patients and are passionate about improving the quality of life for their fellow patients.
-PAC members are volunteers who are nominated by their facility social worker.
+For more information on nominating a patient or joining the PAC, click here.